moq-wg/warp-streaming-format/draft-ietf-moq-warp.md

 operating over {{MoQTransport}}.
 Interoperability implies that:

-* An original publisher can package incoming media content into tracks, prepare a catalog and annouce the availability of the content to a MOQT relay.
+* An original publisher can package incoming media content into tracks, prepare a catalog and annouce the availability of the content to an MOQT relay.
 Media content refers to audio and video data, as well as ancillary data such as captions, subtitles, accessibility and other timed-text data.
-* A MOQT relay can process the annoucement as well as cache and propagate the tracks, both to other relays or to the final subscriber.
+* An MOQT relay can process the annoucement as well as cache and propagate the tracks, both to other relays or to the final subscriber.
 * A final subscriber can parse the catalog, request tracks, decode and render the received media data.